-This post got away from me after I started writing it, so it’s a little off the intended topic of the MartyrMade blog.
+This post got away from me after I began writing, so it’s a little off the intended topic of the MartyrMade blog.
 Times like this make me thankful I don’t actually have an audience.

 For most Americans, looking back on pop culture portrayals of minority groups and foreigners is always a mixed bag filled with shame and guilty humor.
 We might experience unqualified outrage when we realize that Bugs Bunny was an unapologetic racist, but anyone who doesn’t admit to feeling a bit of morally-ambivalent nostalgia when they remember Transformers villain Abdul Fakkadi (Supreme Military Commander, President-for-Life, and King of Kings of the Socialist Democratic Federated Republic of Carbombya) is a repressed liar.